kncr-f/kncr-f/README.md

 - 🔭 I’m currently creating some full stack projects
 - 🌱 ...learning more about Mern Tech
--  ✈️ My current goal is learning more about coding and improving my coding skills
+-  ✈️ My current goal is learning more about coding and improving my skills
--